Perform Loopback Test for Fast Ethernet Interfaces

 The sample output shows that the time to live (TTL) expired, indicating that the link is receiving frames from the ping test.

-The MAC address used matches the physical address of the port being tested, allowing the port to accept the frames from the ping test.
+- The MAC address matches the physical address of the port being tested, which allows the port to accept frames from the ping test.

 -